lh3/msais-lite/README.md

 Someone put a copy of this version [in his GitHub repo][filip] and I [forked it][filip-fork] for backup. sais-lite is an engineering feat.

-In 2011, I needed an algorithm to construct generalized suffix array for my [fermi assembler][fermi].
-I modified the old sais-lite [in bwa][bwa-is] with source code [here][ksa].
+In 2011, I needed an algorithm to construct generalized suffix array, so I modified the old sais-lite [in bwa][bwa-is] with source code [here][ksa].
-I didn't explain how it works in the [fermi paper][fermi-paper] and I have not touched the source code in 14 years.
+I didn't explain how it works in publications and I had not touched the source code in 14 years.
 During this time, [Louza et al (2017)][gsacak-paper] published gSACA-K.
 It is a popular library for constructing generalized suffix arrays albeit slower than my sais-lite adaptation.

-Fast forward in 2025, when I was reading a paper using LMS-substrings, I realized I have completely forgotten how SA-IS works.
+Fast forward in 2025, when I was reading a paper using LMS-substrings, I realized I had completely forgotten how SA-IS works.
-I then reread previous papers, came back to my old code, polished it and made it available in this repo. msais-lite is not the fastest but it is possibly the smallest with good enough performance.
+I then reread previous papers, came back to my old code, polished it and made it available in this repo. msais-lite is not the fastest but it is still a small contribution that may be worth documenting.

 [gsa]: https://en.wikipedia.org/wiki/Generalized_suffix_array
 [yuta]: https://github.com/y-256